munificent/magpie/doc/site/markdown/multimethods.md

     say(x: 1, y: 2)

 It's unclear what the programmer was even trying to accomplish here, and Magpie can't read your mind.
 So in cases like this, it just raises an error to signal its confusion.
 Our first example doesn't have this problem, though.
 The first definition of `printPoint` is a subset of the former, so there's no ambiguity.
 In that case, it proceeds to the next step.

+There are several signals we can rely on to tell us which record should come first.
+We'll call those *lean*.
+To order records in a predictable way, those signals need to agree with each other.
+The first signal is if one record has fields the other doesn't.
+In our first `printPoint` example, the second method has an extra `z:` field.
+That means we *lean* towards preferring that method since it "uses more" of the argument that gets passed in.

-We go through the fields that the two records have in common and linearize their patterns.
-If all of those fields order the same way, then the record whose fields wins is the winner.
-If they disagree, it's ambiguous.
+Next, we go through the fields that the two records have in common and linearize *their* patterns.
+Whichever pattern wins is a lean towards that record.
+(If the patterns compare the same, like the `x` and `y` fields in the two `printPoint` methods, then there's no lean one way or the other.)

-**TODO still ambiguous as to which printPoint wins here.**

-<p class="future">There are still some details and corner cases that I'm working on here, so this may change a bit over time though the basics seem pretty solid.</p>

-**TODO**

-## Indexers

-**TODO**
+If all of the leans are towards one record, it wins.
+If the leans are inconsistent then it's ambiguous.
+This is all a bit fishy, so some examples should clarify:

+    :::magpie
+    x: x, y: y
+    x: x, y: y, z: z
+    // Second wins: more fields

+    x: x, y: y
+    y: y, z: z
+    // Ambiguous: neither is a subset of the other

+    a: is Parent, b: is Parent
+    a: is Child, b: is Parent
+    // Second wins: Child is more specific

+    a: is Parent, b: is Child
+    a: is Child, b: is Parent
+    // Ambiguous: fields disagree

+The general theme here is that it tries to pick records that are "obviously" the more specific one where "more specific" means more fields or more precise fields.
+If it isn't crystal clear which one the programmer intended to win, Magpie just throws its hands up and pleads confusion.

+**TODO: Setters and indexer setters.**

-**TODO: Also need to document how they interact with modules.**
+**TODO: Need to document how multimethods interact with modules.**